myersm0/macos-mic-selector/readme.md

 Useful in the event of a bluetooth device that likes to become the active audio input device by default every time it connects to your Mac, like AirPods.
 This way you can automate overriding that behavior.

 ## Installation
-`xtools` must fist be installed from the AppStore.
+`xtools` must first be installed from the AppStore.
 Then, from the command line:
 ```
 git clone https://github.com/myersm0/macos-mic-selector
 cd macos-mic-selector